-Many casinos, bars, and entertainment venues celebrate Cinco de Mayo each year with plenty of tequila and cerveza, but one of the most traditional and long-running family-friendly festivals takes place in downtown Phoenix.
+Many casinos, bars, and entertainment venues all around Phoenix celebrate Cinco de Mayo each year with plenty of tequila and cerveza, but one of the most traditional and long-running family-friendly festivals takes place in downtown Phoenix.

-Phoenix is a foodie destination and you’ll find opportunities to dine your way through the area from southwestern comfort foods to five-star restaurants.
+Phoenix is a foodie destination and you’ll find opportunities to dine your way through the area from Southwestern comfort foods to five-star restaurants.
 Diners enjoy a money-saving prix-fixe dinner at many locations at prices that you can't find outside of this event.
 The spring version in 2021 takes place from May 21–30, with more restaurants than ever before offering their special menus for take-out.

 This event, combining Phoenix Comicon and Phoenix Comic Fest, attracts top comic book authors and features genres ranging from anime to illustrated books.
 It’s a full weekend of events where you can celebrate your inner geek.

-On the second Friday evening of every month including May, enjoy the cooler evenings in downtown Mesa during the 2nd Friday festival.
-Stroll the streets, enjoy the shops and enjoy the original art on display by over 60 local artists while live music fills the air.
+On the second Friday evening of every month, enjoy the cooler evening weather in downtown Mesa during the 2nd Friday festival.
+Stroll the streets, browse the shops, and take in the original art on display by over 60 local artists while live music fills the air.
 There are even special activities specially designed for kids, so bring the whole family to this monthly block party.

 Downtown Mesa has become an arts destination with the thriving Mesa Center for the Arts and a vibrant mural program.